 The FMLA gives you the right to unpaid family leave if:

 1. You have worked for the same employer for a total of at least 12 months (does not have to be 12 months in a row);

 2. You have worked at least 1,250 hours in the 12 months before taking leave (these 12 months do have to be in a row; this is about 24 hours per week);

 A private employer with 50 or more employees; OR

 4. And you need to be taking leave for at least one of the following situations:

 Give birth to and/or care for a newborn child;

 Care for a newly-placed adopted or foster child;

-Care for your spouse, your registered domestic partner, child, or parent if he or she has a serious health condition (“parent” in this law includes biological parents, step-parents, and foster-parents);
+Care for your parent, or, in some situations, a sibling, if he or she has a serious health condition (“parent” in this law includes biological parents, step-parents, and foster-parents);

 Care for yourself when you can’t work because of a serious health condition (including disability-related symptoms and treatment);